Geosynthetic Composite Liners for Brine Ponds

 serving the NATURAL GAS STORAGE industry

-Natural gas is colorless, odorless and a gaseous hydrocarbon that may be stored a number of different ways.
-It is most commonly held in inventory underground under pressure in three types of facilities.
+Natural gas is colorless, odorless, and a gaseous hydrocarbon that is most commonly stored underground, and under pressure, in three types of facilities.
 These are: (1) depleted reservoirs in oil and/or gas fields, (2) aquifers, and (3) salt cavern formations.
-According to the U.S. Federal Energy Regulatory Commission (FERC), depleted oil and gas reservoirs account for 87% of the total storage capacity, aquifers (10%) and the remaining 3% using salt caverns.
-Depleted oil and gas reservoirs are most common because of their availability and the advantage of using existing infrastructure whereas salt caverns are more expensive to construct due to the increase in capital cost associated with the leaching and mining of the salt.
+According to the U.S. Federal Energy Regulatory Commission (FERC), depleted oil and gas reservoirs account for 87% of the total storage capacity, aquifers (10%), and the remaining 3% using salt caverns.

 Industry References & Resources: